jporeilly/Pentaho--Containers/03--Pentaho-Containers/containers.md

 <em>Install DockMaker</em>

-Dock Maker 1.0 is a command line tool used to create containers for Pentaho products:
+DockMaker is a command line tool used to create containers for Pentaho products:
 * Pentaho Server
 * Carte server
 * Pentaho Data Integration